Employer Health Plans for Kentucky & Indiana

 CIP serves Kentucky and Southern Indiana businesses with employee benefits and risk management plans, including affordable employer health insurance plans at the core.
-We offer customized insurance services that maximize benefits while also lowering costs.
-In addition, CIP provides access to exclusive contracts with associations, level-funded and partially self-insured plans, as well as various underwritten small business solutions.
+We offer customized insurance funding options that maximize benefits while also lowering costs.
+In addition, CIP provides access to exclusive contracts with associations, level-funded and partially self-insured plans, and various underwritten small business solutions.

-With an extensive selection of insurance carriers to chose from, we first work with you to determine the right payment model, risk-management, medical coverage and wellness benefits for your company.
+With an extensive selection of insurance carriers to choose from, we first work with you to determine the right payment model, risk management, medical coverage, and wellness benefits for your company.

 First Things First: Insurance Funding Options

-The biggest difference between fully insured (or fully funded) and self-insured (or self-funded) is that the insurance carrier takes all the risk with a fully-insured plan.
+The biggest difference between fully insured (or fully-funded) and self-insured (or self-funded) is that the insurance carrier takes all the risk with a fully insured plan.
 The employer pays the insurance carrier a set premium price each year.
 If claims exceed projections, the carrier assumes all financial risk.
-The price and terms are fixed until the contract is up for renewal, so there are no real surprises for the employer.
-However, if claims were excessive, the premium for renewal will likely be higher.
+The price and terms are fixed until the contract is up for renewal, so the employer has no real surprises.
+However, if claims are excessive, the premium for renewal will likely be higher.

 Pros of Fully Funded Plans: